 Exams: There will be two exams --one midterm exam and a final exam.
 Coverage includes lecture material, assigned reading, and homework.
-All exams are closed book/closed notes and will be delivered through carmen and proctored online through CarmenZoom.
+All exams are closed book/closed notes and will be delivered in class at the lecture time.
 Further details will be given in advance of each exam.